owengregson/redwash/README.md

 # redwash
 Created in December 2021 -- Last Modified 12/15/2021

 A Python (for Windows) troll script that locks the user's computer and jumpscares them.
+I made this as a proof-of-concept that Windows gives executables an unusual amount of freedom over the device and is pretty insecure.
-Does not require UAC.
+This program __does not require UAC (Run as administrator)__.

 Has various optional features:
 * Hide itself when run